Skills You Need for Your Resume to Secure a Job

 Have you heard of the so-called presenter’s paradox?
 In short, listing low-ranking skills does not add any value to your resume.
 More than that, it takes value from it.

 So, if you feel like some of your technical skills, management skills, or computer skills are basic, keep them to yourself.
-Let your resume highlight your best professional side.
+Let your resume strengths highlight your best professional side.

 Where to Put Your Skills on a Resume